fl101/awardfares-blog/_posts/2023-06-28-lifemiles-sweet-spots.md

 category: [Avianca LifeMiles, Guide]
 author: Germán
 image: /assets/img/lifemiles-sweet-spots/cover.webp
+hidden: true
+sitemap: false
 ---

 The LifeMiles award chart can be one of the most lucrative ones for frequent flyers, so much, that it has increasingly gained popularity among Europeans and residents of the United States.

 The value of Avianca LifeMiles has remained quite stable over the past few years, and redemptions in premium cabins (Business Class and First) are slightly cheaper compared to other programs.

-**But can you find seats available?** In this post, we cover the best Avianca LifeMiles awards with *real* availability, including our favorite picks.
+**But can you find seats available?** In this post, we cover the best Avianca LifeMiles awards with _real_ availability, including our favorite picks.

 ## Avianca LifeMiles Sweet Spots (Our Top Picks) {#sweet-spots}

 Here are our top Avianca LifeMiles redemptions, and how to find them using AwardFares (click to search).

 ### 1. [New York to Europe in Business Class](https://awardfares.com/search?area:NYC.zone:Europe.;c:business;z:lifemiles)

 You can fly this route on many Star Alliance partners including Lufthansa, Austrian and even Singapore Airlines for around 63,000 miles, a great deal for a premium cabin award, as it's significantly cheaper than many other programs.

 <img src="/assets/img/lifemiles-sweet-spots/us-europe.webp" alt="New York to Europe in Business Class using LifeMiles (AwardFares)." />

 <img src="/assets/img/lifemiles-sweet-spots/us-europe-timeline.webp" alt="New York to Europe in Business Class using LifeMiles (AwardFares)." />

 ### 2. [Europe to Tokyo on ANA Business Class](https://awardfares.com/search?area:LON.area:TYO.;c:business;z:lifemiles)